hieuvp/learning-python/advanced-tutorials/exception-handling/README.md

 <!-- AUTO-GENERATED-CONTENT:END -->

 There, that wasn't too hard!
 You can do that with any exception.
-For more details on handling exceptions, look no further than the [Python Docs](https://docs.python.org/tutorial/errors.html#handling-exceptions)
+<br />For more details on handling exceptions,
+look no further than the [Python Docs](https://docs.python.org/tutorial/errors.html#handling-exceptions)

 ## Exercise